wkumari/draft-wkumari-capport-icmp-unreach/README.md

    the NAS has is to terminate connections and enforce the captive portal, which is arguably more annoying.

-Bird & Kumari           Expires November 13, 2017               [Page 9]

-Internet-Draft     draft-wkumari-capport-icmp-unreach           May 2017

-7. Acknowledgements
+5. Acknowledgements

    The authors wish to thank the members of the capport mailing list, Dave Dolson, Vincent van Dam, Martin Thomson, Erik Kline, Kyle Larose, and the authors of RFC4950 (especially Ron Bonica).

-8. References
+6. References

-8.1.
+6.1.
 Normative References

    [RFC0792]  Postel, J., "Internet Control Message Protocol", STD 5,
               RFC 792, DOI 10.17487/RFC0792, September 1981,
               <http://www.rfc-editor.org/info/rfc792>.

+Bird & Kumari           Expires November 13, 2017               [Page 7]

+Internet-Draft     draft-wkumari-capport-icmp-unreach           May 2017

    [RFC1122]  Braden, R., Ed., "Requirements for Internet Hosts -
               Communication Layers", STD 3, RFC 1122, DOI 10.17487/